 What Happens If I Am in a Collision Without a Motorcycle Helmet in Louisiana?

 Regardless of whether you were wearing a helmet at the time of your collision, your top priority must be to get medical care.
 If you have pain or any symptoms, you should see a doctor for an evaluation as soon as possible.
-This allows you to get the care you need as quickly as possible.
+This allows you to get the care you need to identify your injuries and receive a treatment plan.

-Only once your doctor assesses your injuries should you worry about your insurance claim or legal case against the at-fault driver.
+Only after your doctor assesses your injuries should you worry about your insurance claim or legal case against the at-fault driver for your medical bills and other bills.

 Shared Fault in a Louisiana Motorcycle Crash